Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Yes, because *I must pass inspection* every week, and you do not know what that means yet.
 If they find *a speck* of dirt *anywhere* it will be god’s own fury upon us!"

 "There’s a whole world between *‘no dirt’* and *‘no life.’* Where’s the magic here?
-How do you live in such a…*pale* home?
+How do you live in such a...*pale* home?
 People can’t live like this."

 "I am a man," he said simply.
 "We are made to live and hunt in hard places.
 I believe your words, now *believe me,* woman!
 This is *big* Taking-magic.
 You do *not understand* what I mean.
 Before you fill my apartment with incense and herb and powder and paint, wait and *see.* In a *big* fight, keeping *clean* is more important than you can know.
 Following orders exactly as given, *matters.* I was ordered to keep this room ***CLEAN.*** It is a test!"